willymcallister/willymcallister.github.io/index.md

 Using a diode in a circuit.

 ### [Everything]({{ site.baseurl }}{% link _topics/everything.md %})
-Here's a list of [everything]({{ site.baseurl }}{% link _topics/everything.md %}) on Spinning Numbers.
-Topic areas, articles, videos, images, etc.
+A list of [everything]({{ site.baseurl }}{% link _topics/everything.md %}) on Spinning Numbers.
+Topics, articles, videos, images, and on and on.

 Where does the name [Spinning Numbers]({{ site.baseurl }}{% link _articles/whats-with-the-name.md %}) come from? [<img class="sn-logo" src="/i/sn_logo2.svg" alt="logo">]({{ site.baseurl }}{% link _articles/whats-with-the-name.md %})

 ----
 These videos and articles began as my contribution to Khan Academy where I was the Electrical Engineering Content Fellow in 2016.
-In the past year all the articles you find here have been significantly improved.
-I hope you enjoy them.
+Since then all the articles have been significantly improved.
+The addition of simulation models brings the ideas to life.
+I hope this material helps you in your quest become an electrical engineer.
    \- Willy McAllister